 Medication: In the advanced stages of the disease, getting treatment from certified medical practitioners is necessary.

-Supplements: Heavy drinkers are usually low in vitamin A and Vitamin-B complexes that can cause anaemia and malnutrition.
+Supplements: Heavy drinkers are usually low in vitamin A and Vitamin-B complexes which can cause anaemia and malnutrition.
 So, proper supplements should be used while treating liver diseases.

 Nutrition: Proper diet and nutrients also play a significant role in the well-being of patients with liver diseases.